kbchip/xspire/docs/Implementation 1.md

 Still subject to change, but currently we are working with common sense and frequent testing from developers to see if anything feels off or hard to use.
 ![image](https://github.com/user-attachments/assets/bc52e2fc-1397-470c-9a85-27a3e3b28bf9)
 The design language is fairly minimal at the moment, but once we solidify the UI/UX we will decide on an accent color and icon set.

+# 10. Retrospective Analysis

+- **Key Learnings:** We learned that there is a lot more that goes into deploying something into the real world than we had initially expected.
+We've been spoiled by easy-to-use static site generators like GitHub Pages and Google Sites.
+Adding the requirement of a server to store user data throws a wrench into this process and made us learn a lot of new things.
+We also learned that we need to schedule more technical meetings during the week.
+We barely had any time to work together, and even when we did, life still got in the way.
+- **Challenges Overcome:** Even though Amber was hospitalized this week, we still made substantial progress towards our MVP and started solidifying our workflow.
+- **Future Improvements:** We will transition to a Next.js/React stack and implement testing for database operations.
+- **Process Improvements:** We will have more frequent communications and technical meetings where we can all work together during an allotted time.